https://graduate.earth.miami.edu/index.html

 Typically Offered: Spring.

 RSM 641.
-DEIA in Marine Science Broader Impacts: Practice & Implementation.
+Broadening Participation in Marine Science.
 3 Credit Hours.

-This unique course will focus on various concepts related to the theory of equity, diversity, inclusion, and accessibility in broader impacts.
-During the course, students will learn how to effectively implement the fundamental principles, goals, and practice of integrative STEM education and broader impacts by developing, coordinating, and hosting an outreach event for K-12 students in local, high-needs education districts.
+This unique course will focus on various concepts related to broadening participation of underrepresented minorities in marine science and conservation.
+During the course, students will learn how to effectively implement the fundamental principles, goals, and practice of integrative informal STEM education and broader impacts by developing, coordinating, and hosting an outreach event for K-12 students in under-served schools.

 Components: LEC.